 - Tightening the communication within BizDevOps with Adobe Analytics & Dynatrace

-Reason #3: Third-party impact on the end-user
+Reason #3: Assess third-party impact on the end user

 If you want to know more about third-party API-, third-party integration- or CDN monitoring here are some examples you must take a look at: